AlphanAksoyoglu/vaultwarden-rpi/README.md

 #### How to create an app password for Gmail

 See the [Official Documentation Here](https://support.google.com/mail/answer/185833?hl=en) to create an app password for Gmail.
 Please create a separate Gmail account for this procedure, or use an account where you do not have personal or sensitive information.
-See the note in the BACKUP FIELDS section for details.
+See the note in the Backup Fields section for details.

 Keep this password somewhere safe